GabrielOnDelphi/Delphi-LightSaber/README.md

-# Delphi-LightSaber
+# LightSaber

-**Short description**
-Contains useful functions.
-Lightweight (only 10000 lines of code) alternative to Jedi library.

 **Description**
-The CoreLib contains lots and lots of "goodie" functions - functions that make your life easier, and visual controls.
+This repository contains a group of general-purpose libraries, that make your life easier.
-More than 15 years of development have been put in this library.
 The library also wants to be a lightweight replacement for the mammoth Delphi Jedi library.
-Simple, crystal clear, non-obfuscated, fully commented code.
+Simple, crystal clear, non-obfuscated, fully commented and curated code.
 No external dependencies.

+More than 15 years of development have been put in this library.
 Click the 'Watch' button if you want to get notified about updates.

 _________________

+**Structure**

+This repository contains the following libraries:
+ - Core
+ - Log
+ - Common
+ - Internet
+ - Translator

+Each library depends on the previous one, in the order specified above.
+LightSaber Core does not depend on any other library.
+Therefore, if you want the Log library, you need to compile also the Core library.
+Unzip all repositories in a single folder.

-This repository contains the CoreLib and LogLib.
-More libraries to be added soon.
-Your code could use directly the bottom library (Core) or higher libraries in the hierarchy, depending on your requirements.
+Your code could use directly the bottom library (Core) or higher libraries in the hierarchy, depending on your requirements:

 ![](https://raw.githubusercontent.com/GodModeUser/Delphi-LightSaber/main/Docs/Library%20architecture.png)

 _________________

+**Filename convention**

+The following filename convention is used in LightSaber libraries:
+- The first letter (c) stands for 'cubic' (the orginal name of the library)
+- The second letter is as follows:
+- 'c' stands for 'core'.
+(All other top libraries are based on the Core library)
+- 'v'-> visual component.
+- 'Graph'-> graphic library.
+- 'l' -> Log library.
+- 'i' -> Internet library.
+- 'm' -> Common library.

+Example:
+- ccBinary.pas  (Cubic core library)
+- cvMemo.pas    (Cubic visual component)
+- cGraphFX.pas  (Cubic graphic library)
+- clVisLog.pas (Cubic log library)
+- ciEmailSender.pas (Cubic internet library)
+- cmPowerUtils.pas (Cubic common library)
+- ciEmailSender.pas (Cubic internet library)
+- cmPowerUtils.pas (Cubic common library)

+_________________

+**Road Map**

+The LightSaber Graphics, LightSaber Visual Controls and Proteus libraries will be added as soon as my free time allows it.

+**This library will be expanded if it gets enough Stars.**
+Click the 'Star' button (top-right corner) if you like this library.
+Over 100 files are waiting to be cured and added: graphichs, simple encryption, internet functions (including file download routines), HTML manipulation, image manipulation, registry, math and LOTS of visual components!

+This library is freeware (see included copyright notice).
+The library cannot be used in Russia!

+_________________

+**Installation**

+Double click the LightSaber.groupproj to load it in Delphi.
+In Project Manager, right click on the group (top) and select "Build all" in the popup menu.

+_________________

-Files in CoreLib:
+**Files in CoreLib**

 **ccCore.pas**
   Over 200 functions for: